-Financial Position - The term financial position is used generically to describe either fund balance or working capital.
+Financial Position - Used generically to describe either fund balance or working capital.
 Because governmental and enterprise funds use different bases of accounting, fund balance and working capital are different measures of results under generally accepted accounting principles.
-However, they represent similar concepts: resources available at the beginning of the year to fund operations, debt service, and capital improvements in the following year.
+However, they represent similar

 Fiscal Year - The beginning and ending period for recording financial transactions.
-The City has specified July 1 to June 30 as its fiscal year.
+The City has specified July 1 to June 30 as its fiscal year